Robert Chuckrow’s Youtube Taiji and Qigong Video Links

 Cheng Man-ch’ing’s Taiji sword form with Robert Chuckrow, c.
 1991

-Form Elements, Transitions, Principles, and Variations
+Form Elements, Transitions, Principles, Variations, and Terms

 Coordinating Taiji-form movement with the cerebral-spinal flow